ibm-cloud-docs/image-templates/image_cloud-init.md

 * Windows Server 2016

 When you order a virtual server with a cloud-init enabled operating system, you can add user data or metadata with custom provisioning scripts.
 In the User Data field on the order form, enter optional cloud-init user data or optional metadata for the server.

+## Before you begin
+First, navigate to the device menu and ensure you have the correct account permissions to complete the tasks.

+* Navigate to your console's device menu.
+For more information, see [Navigating to devices](/docs/infrastructure/image-templates?topic=virtual-servers-navigating-devices).
+* Ensure you have any necessary account permissions and device access.
+Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.

+For more information about permissions, see [Classic infrastructure permissions](/docs/iam?topic=iam-infrapermission#infrapermission) and [Managing device access](/docs/vsi?topic=virtual-servers-managing-device-access).

 ## Import a customized cloud-init enabled image